klomfar/BridgeEngine/README.md

 The second thing is a series of general UX improvements across the board:

 - Stereo Scanning UX is improved: Now, the selection menu will always remain upright.
 - Markup is improved, it now projects where an object will be placed and has an updated UI.
+Use a custom markup object by implementing the `- (BOOL) mixedRealityBridgeShouldProjectMarkupNode:(NSString *)markupName position:(SCNVector3)position eulerAngles:(SCNVector3)eulerAngles` delegate method.
 - Debug Settings have been redesigned.
 - Performance has been improved: You may notice a significant in-experience FPS increase.
 - New sample!
 The Laser Manipulator, which demonstrates use of Bridge Controller's touchpad and 3-DoF tracking.